Jadocee/StudyBot/README.md

 # StudyBot (Work in progress)

-The goal for this bot is to provide assistance while learning online at the University of Newcastle.
+The goal for this bot is to provide assistance while learning online at the University of Newcastle using [JDA](https://github.com/DV8FromTheWorld/JDA).

 ## Usage